top of page

 I want us to spend our time together exploring one of the most significant moments in your child’s life—the college decision.
 My goal is simple: I want you to leave here excited, energized, and deeply focused on how you can help your child make the absolute best choice.

 (This article is an excerpt from PFR's parent program provided for high schools.
-It is a part of a broader set of curriculum, seminars, classes, and tools dedicated to helping high school students and their families make the BEST college decision!)
+It is a part of a broader set of curriculum, seminars, classes, and tools dedicated to helping high school students and their families make the BEST college decision!
+The program supports our broader mission of decision-making and financial education.)

 My name is Jeff Hulett and I'm a decision confidence builder.
 I lead Personal Finance Reimagined, a decision-making and financial education organization.
 I am a faculty member at James Madison University, focusing on Finance and Economics.
 My experience includes leading banking organizations.

 Before we begin, I'd like to learn a little more about you.
 By a show of hands, who is from a legacy-generation family?
-These are families where at least 1 parent went to college.
+These are families where at least 1 parent graduated from college.
 Hands up!

 For those who did not raise their hand, that means a solid number of you are from first-generation families.
 This is where college is not a lived experience in your household.
 To the first-gen folks -- I want to say a big THANK YOU.
 You are breaking family barriers.
 You are an intrepid explorer, to be the first from your family to send a child to college.
 We will be discussing college success for all, whether legacy gen or first gen.